MikeyBeez/Ollama_Agents/docs/contributing.md

 If you have any questions or need further clarification, please open an issue or contact the maintainers.

-Thank you for contributing to AI_Functions! 🎉
+Thank you for contributing to Ollama_Agents! 🎉